yuval-a/alwaysShowPassword/README.md

 # alwaysShowPassword
-A small silly (though useful) Chrome extension that disables the "bullet hiding" of password input fields.
+A small silly (though useful) Chrome extension that disables the "bullet hiding" of password input fields. <br>
-**this is only meant to be installed and used on a PRIVATE computer where no one else can see you typing your password.**
+**this is only meant to be installed and used on a PRIVATE computer where no one else can see you typing your password.** <br>
-**USE AT YOUR OWN RISK!**
+**USE AT YOUR OWN RISK!** <br>

 # Installation
 * Download or clone the repo to your local file system.